Will Gozum: Pampanga Royce (2023)

-Quezon Huskers (2023–present)
+Quezon Huskers (2023–2025)

 In 2023, Gozum returned to the MPBL, this time with the expansion Quezon Huskers.
 In four games during the 2023 season, Gozum averaged 10 points and 7.5 rebounds.
 After the end of his college career, Gozum returned to the Quezon franchise as a full-time player as they entered the President's Cup of the Pilipinas Super League (PSL).
 He would go on to win his first professional championship following Quezon's triumph over his former team, Nueva Ecija, in the finals.

 On May 25, 2024, during a game against the Batangas City Tanduay Rum Masters, Will suffered a major left knee injury after a steal during the fourth quarter of the game.
 Four days later on May 29, Quezon announced that he would miss the rest of the 2024 MPBL season.

+Phoenix Fuel Masters (2026–present)

 On August 22, 2025, Gozum declared for the PBA season 50 draft, where he was selected eighth overall by the Phoenix Fuel Masters.

+On February 7, 2026, Gozum signed a rookie contract with Phoenix.